 The peer-run respites offer guests 24/7 opportunities for one-on-one peer support as well as opportunities to connect in group settings.
 Peer support provides an opportunity to learn from one another to help everyone reach their goals and dreams.
 In other words, positive outcomes are more likely when people in emotional distress talk with someone who has been there rather than being isolated in the community with little to no support system.
 Services include wellness, educational, and social activities.
 All services are voluntary.
 Guests can come and go as they wish.
 This includes going to school, work, or appointments.
 Guests also may access recovery resources in the community.
 Guests are encouraged to complete wellness plans to help guide their journey.
 Guests may have visitors during their stay.

 The maximum number of guests at each peer run respite is limited by the number of bedrooms.
 Iris Place in Appleton has five bedrooms.
+The La Crosse Lighthouse has four bedrooms.
 Monarch House in Menomonie has four bedrooms.
 Parachute House in Milwaukee has five bedrooms.
 The R&R House in Pewaukee has three bedrooms.
 Solstice House in Madison has four bedrooms.
 Each guest has their own bedroom and access to shared community spaces.
 Each bedroom also has a lock box for medications and valuables.

 Yes.
 Guests each have their own room.

 Stays typically range from one to seven days.

 No. Guests may come and go as they wish.
 Guests who may be gone for an extended period (24 hours or more) are encouraged to have a conversation with staff to discuss whether a stay at the peer-run respite is still needed.

 No. There are no doctors or nurses on staff.
 Therefore, clinical supports and services like medication management and psychiatric services are not offered.
 However, staff will support individuals who may be interested in accessing these supports and services in the community.
 All guests have access to a lock box in their room for prescription medications.